I teach creative writing and love helping my students improve their technique.

 How do you decide where to eat out?
 The food?
 The décor?
 The price?
 Probably a bit of all of them.
 Make the wrong choice and you ruin a potentially great evening out.
-Wouldn’t you like to warn others about that dreadful meal you had?
+Would you like to warn others about that dreadful meal you had?
 Or spread the good news about the superb new chef that’s just hit town?
-It’s easy now via the internet, and here are some tips on how to get your reviews read.
+It’s easy now via the internet; here are some tips on how to get your reviews read.
 (And maybe even a free meal or two along the way.)

 Give Praise Where It’s Due